Frank Douglas MacKinnon: Early life and legal practice

 Born in Highgate, London, the eldest son of 7 children of Benjamin Thomas, a Lloyd's underwriter and Katherine née Edwards, he attended Highgate School and Trinity College, Oxford, graduating in classics (1892) and literae humaniores (1894).
 MacKinnon was called to the bar by the Inner Temple in 1897 and became a pupil of Thomas Edward Scrutton where he was a contemporary of James Richard Atkin, later to become Lord Atkin.
 When Scrutton became a QC in 1901, MacKinnon benefited from Scrutton's former junior practice in commercial law.
 MacKinnon's brother, Sir Percy Graham MacKinnon (1872–1956) was, from time to time, chairman of Lloyd's and his family connections helped build his practice.

 MacKinnon married Frances Massey in 1906 and the couple had two children.
-He became a KC in 1914 and found the circumstances of World War I led him to an extensive practice in prize law.
+He became a KC in 1914 and found the circumstances of World War I led him to extensive practice in prize law.
 The war also generated many complex contractual disputes and MacKinnon developed a reputation for handling such cases with skill.
 Many issues such as frustration of contract attracted his attention and his pen.

 He began to establish a reputation as a jurist and to advise the government on mercantile law, especially its international dimension.

 High Court judge

 In October 1924, the minority Labour government was suffering the repercussions of the Campbell case and was not expected to survive.
 When Sir Clement Bailhache died, Lord Chancellor Richard Haldane, 1st Viscount Haldane was anxious that the appointment of a High Court judge was not made "in the last agony of the government's existence".
 The appointment was made in some haste.

 MacKinnon sat in the Commercial Court but also went on circuit with the assizes.
 Criminal law and juries had never formed a material part of his practice but he adapted well though his reputation as a judge never matched his standing as a lawyer.

 In 1926, he chaired a committee to review the law on arbitration.
-The committee concluded that the Arbitration Act 1889 had been effective and recommended only some miscellaneous amendments.
-The recommendations were only partly implemented in the Arbitration Acts of 1928 and 1934.
+The committee concluded that the Arbitration Act 1889 (52 & 53 Vict. c.
+49) had been effective and recommended only some miscellaneous amendments.
+The recommendations were only partly implemented in the Arbitration Act 1928 and the Arbitration Act 1934 (24 & 25 Geo.
+5. c.
+14).